pcourbin/pyimaprotect/README.rst

   from pyimaprotect import IMAProtect, STATUS_NUM_TO_TEXT ima = IMAProtect('myusername','mysuperpassword')
-  # ima = IMAProtect('myusername','mysuperpassword', 'contractid') # If you have multiple contracts
+  # Use contract_number if you have multiple contracts and remote_webdriver if you use a remote webdriver for selenium, see https://hub.docker.com/r/selenium/standalone-firefox
+  # ima = IMAProtect(username='myusername', password='mysuperpassword', contract_number='contractid', remote_webdriver='http://localhost:4444')

   print("# Get Status")
   imastatus = ima.status